 Fused Deposition Modeling is used to build your design with this material.
 The principle is simple.
 You can compare it with a hot glue gun into which you put sticks of glue.
 The glue is heated up until it melts and is then pushed through a fine nozzle in the front of the glue gun.

 Learning about our materials is one thing, seeing and touching them another.
 That's why we've designed sample kits based on our Periodic Table of Materials.
 ABS is part of our basic sample kit.
-Available for 30 EUR with a 25 EUR voucher included.
+It's available for 30 EUR with a 25 EUR voucher included.

 Get updated about discounts, challenges, new materials...